sass/sass/proposal/color-4-new-spaces.md

       [known color space], and null otherwise.

-    * If any element of channels is not either a number, a special variable string, a special number string, or the keyword `none`, throw an error.
+    * If any element of channels is not either a number, a special variable string, a special number string, or the special value `none`, throw an error.

   * If `alpha` is null, let `alpha` be `1`.